kngjnssy/codecompass2.0/README.md

 The site is can be visited [here](https://compass.tremula.de/).

-*The complete content of the site can be accessed after logging in with a code.berlin email account.*
+*The complete content of the site can be accessed after logging in with a code.berlin email account.
+For the sake of displaying a variety of sample events, the current time of the page is set to a specific date.*